vladimir-vg/dedalus/README.md

 # TODO

- 0. [ ] PEGJS parser that takes in source file and spits out collection of JS arrays that represent AST (with line numbers)
+ 0. [x] PEGJS parser that takes in source file and spits out collection of JS arrays that represent AST (with line numbers)
  1. [ ] Dedalus code that deducts whether given AST is correct Dedalus program.
 Should produce error facts with descriptions and line numbers.
  2. [ ] Dedalus code that would transform rules with choose rule to equivalent that rely on presence of asserted choice fact.
  3. [ ] Pretty printer for Dedalus AST
+ 4. [ ] Parser tests via input source code and output AST facts
- 4. [ ] Testing system
+ 5. [ ] Testing system